yandex/odyssey/README.md

 See [docs](docs/) dir with more documentation info.
 You can serve docs locally by `make serve_docs`.

+You can also read about Odyssey on our [website](https://pg-odyssey.tech/).
 ### Support

 We have a [Telegram chat](https://t.me/+ecwqGEkVgXg2OTQy) to discuss Odyssey usage and development.